Ladysmith Black Mambazo: 2008–present

 Ladysmith Black Mambazo's 2007 release, Ilembe: Honoring Shaka Zulu, garnered success around the world.
 In 2008 the group won the SAMA Award for Best Traditional A Cappella Album for Ilembe and in 2009 won the Grammy Award for Best Traditional World Music Album, marking their third Grammy Award.

 In January 2011 the group released a recording of original songs, Songs from a Zulu Farm.
 It received some of the best reviews the group had ever known, landing in the top five of most "Best World Music Releases" for 2011.
 It was nominated for a Grammy Award but did not win.
 It was also nominated for the Best Album of 2011 at the South African Music Awards.

 In January 2013 the group released a new album, Live: Singing for Peace Around the World, which was dedicated to South African icon and former President Nelson Mandela.
 On 6 December 2013 it was announced that the album had been nominated by the Grammy Awards for Best World Music CD.
 This announcement came the day after the passing of Mandela.
 On 26 January 2014, the Grammy Awards announced it had won Best World Music CD for 2013.
 This was the fourth Grammy Award for the group and third since 2004.
 As well, in January 2014, Ladysmith released Always With Us, as a tribute to Joseph Shabalala's deceased wife.
 They are also currently recording a CD of American gospel songs, which will have a well known American singer joining them on the CD.
 They are also recording a follow-up recording to their recent Grammy-winning CD, to be called Songs of Peace & Love for Kids & Parents Around the World.

 Ladysmith Black Mambazo was featured on the track Lift Me Up, along with Norwegian duo Nico & Vinz, on David Guetta's 2014 album Listen.
 Other features in 2016 include a vocal appearance on "Facing a Task Unfinished" by Keith and Kristyn Getty, "Wake Up" by Jennifer Saran, and Vian Izak's single "Brink of Love".

+Stornoway with Ladysmith Black Mambazo in Durban, 30 May 2026.

+Standing (L to R): Pius Shezi, Jeremy Loops, Mfanafuthi Dlamini, Thamsanqa Shabalala, Brian Briggs, Sibongiseni Shabalala, Jon Ouin, Sabelo Mthembu.